rust-lang/rfcs/text/0000-one-shot-hashing.md

 * Leaving out this, which means adaptive hashing may not work for string and slice types.
-* Changing SipHash to ignore the first delimiter.
+* Changing SipHash to ignore the first or the last delimiter.

 # Unresolved questions
 [unresolved]: #unresolved-questions